Český Těšín: History

 Despite the division being only interim, Poland decided to organize elections to the Sejm (Polish parliament) in the area.
 To prevent this, Czechoslovakia decided to attack the Polish part of the region on 23 January 1919.
 After the Polish–Czechoslovak War, Czechoslovakia forced Poland, which was at that time at war also with the West Ukrainian National Republic, to withdraw from the larger part of the area.
-After a ceasefire, the entire area was divided by the decision of the Spa Conference from July 1920, thus in practice creating a Zaolzie area, leaving a sizable Polish minority on the Czech side and dividing the town of Cieszyn between the two states.
+After a ceasefire, the entire area was divided by the decision of the Spa Conference from July 1920, thus in practice creating the Trans-Olza area, leaving a sizable Polish minority on the Czech side and dividing the town of Cieszyn between the two states.

 Český Těšín was then the centre of Český Těšín District, existing in the years 1920–1938 and 1945–1960.

-In 1938, following the Munich Agreement allowing the German annexation of the Sudetenland, Poland coerced Czechoslovakia to surrender the region of Zaolzie (including Český Těšín).
+In 1938, following the Munich Agreement allowing the German annexation of the Sudetenland, Poland coerced Czechoslovakia to surrender the region of Trans-Olza (including Český Těšín).
 Following negotiations with Czech authorities, Polish troops and authorities entered it on 2 October 1938, and the territory was annexed by Poland and again joined to Cieszyn.
 After the German invasion of Poland in 1939, the entire territory was annexed by Nazi Germany.
-In 1941, Nazi Germany established the camp Stalag VIII-D here.
-After the war, the sizeable German-speaking community was expelled, and the 1920 borders were restored.
+In 1941, Nazi Germany established the Stalag VIII-D prisoner-of-war camp for Polish, French, Belgian, British and Serbian POWs, which in September 1942 was converted into a subcamp of the Stalag VIII-B camp.
+After the war, the sizeable German-speaking community was expelled in accordance with the Potsdam Agreement, and the 1920 borders were restored.